Wasserstein normalized autoencoder for anomaly detection: The Wasserstein normalized autoencoder

 \subsection{The Wasserstein distance as a loss function}

 Having shown that the Wasserstein distance is a good indicator of the performance of the NAE as an outlier detection algorithm, it is natural to use it directly as a loss function.
-In this case, for an anomaly-detecting autoencoder, the dependence of the Wasserstein distance on the network weights $\theta$ is nontrivial and requires a specific setup to ensure gradients can propagate.
-The procedure to obtain a differentiable Wasserstein distance for use as a loss function is detailed in Appendix~\ref{sec:ae_weights_dependency_in_mcmc}.
+Compared to other common distances or divergences between probability distributions, such as the Kullback-Leibler or Jensen-Shannon divergences, the Wasserstein distance has better analytic properties.
+In particular, if $g_{\theta}$ is a feedforward neural network parametrized by weights $\theta$ with probability distribution $p_{\theta}$, and $p$ is a fixed distribution, then the Wasserstein distance $W(\ptheta, p)$ is continuous everywhere and differentiable almost everywhere with respect to $\theta$.
+This is not the case for the Kullback-Leibler and Jensen-Shannon divergences between $\ptheta$ and $p$.
+A review and proof of these analytic properties can be found in Ref.~\cite{Arjovsky:2017fjr}.

+Correctly incorporating the Wasserstein distance in the neural network training requires two computational graphs: one for differentiation with respect to the input feature space during each step of the Markov chain, another for differentiation with respect to the network weights $\theta$ during gradient descent.
+The procedure to implement this is detailed in Appendix~\ref{sec:ae_weights_dependency_in_mcmc}.
 The resulting model is called the Wasserstein normalized autoencoder (\wnae), with source code publicly available online~\cite{gitlab}.
 The flowchart for training the \wnae is shown in Fig.~\ref{fig:wae_flowchart}.